 And according to a 2018 article in Forbes, “Why Women are Better at Investing,” men, in general, tend to be overconfident and impulsive when it comes to managing a portfolio.
 Women, on the other hand, tend to stick to investment guidelines and be less impulsive.

-“You don’t have to be any specific age or gender to be a successful trader,” says Kayla Christine, an OTA Instructor and investor who spends much of her time abroad in Spain.
+“You don’t have to be any specific age or gender to be a successful trader,” says Kayla Christine, an OTA Instructor and investor.

 Kayla attributes her success to her family.
 In fact, all of the women we talked to from OTA are either thankful to loving supportive family members, or their experience in the business world, which encouraged them to follow their dreams and work hard.